 Stan was not motivated by food.
 Who ever heard of a dog that did not jump up for a treat?
 We had to find something that would interest him.
-It turned out to be a simple: Stan loved to chase after tennis balls and frisbees.
+We read a PuppyWire guide about specific dog foods but it turned out to be a simple: Stan loved to chase after tennis balls and frisbees.
 Unfortunately, he refused to release them upon returning.
 I tried yanking, I tried cajoling, I tried multiple balls at the same time.
 Nothing worked.
 A quick talk with friends who have border collies resulted in some answers, all of which required patience.

 Imagine the scene: on my front lawn, the street just yards away, no fences, doggie distractions everywhere, but Stan stands stock–still watching my hands.
 Will I throw the tennis ball left?
 Right?
 In front of me?
 Behind me?

 His eyes never leave that ball.
 I flip it and he nabs it on the first bounce.
 Now the Border collie dance begins: he chews and chews the ball as his head slowly lowers to the ground.
 I step back, he moves forward, chews and lowers his head again.
 As instructed by my friends, I take another step back.
 At last, he releases the ball and we begin one more time–for however long my arm will hold out.